Common Car Insurance Scams

 Stay Calm and Document Everything

-Immediately after the incident, take clear photos of all vehicles involved, the location, damage, license plates and any injuries.
-Collect contact details for witnesses and jot down your own memory of what happened while it’s still fresh.
-The more detailed your records, the stronger your case will be if the scam is investigated.
+Take clear photos immediately: all vehicles involved, location, damage, license plates and injuries.
+Collect witness contact details and write down what happened while it's fresh.
+Detailed records make stronger cases for investigations.

 2. 2